 Trail riding mountain bikes are typically ridden on mountain trails, fire roads, logging roads, and other unpaved trails.
 These types of terrain commonly include rocks, washouts, ruts, loose sand, loose gravel, roots, and steep slopes or ski runs, sometimes accessed using ski lifts.

-Enduro in its most basic definition is a type of mountain bike race where the downhills are timed, and the uphills are mandatory but not timed.
+Enduro amateur mountain bike races where the downhills are timed, and the uphills are mandatory but not timed.
 Riders are timed in stages that are primarily downhill, with neutral "transfer" stages in between.
 The transfer stages usually must be completed within a time-limit, but are not part of the accumulated time.

 Freeride is a discipline of mountain biking closely related to downhill mountain biking, dirt jumping and freestyle BMX.
 The focus is on tricks, style, and technical trail features.